 If attached hook side up/loop side down, the loop will be under the top (visible when worn) of the band.
 Loop is often easier to sew, so the visible stitching on the back (top) will be tidier.
 Plus, it will be more comfortable if the band is a little too long.
 Loop is softer.
 It also doesn’t stick to woolly fur (if you have it), making it a better option towards the neck.

-Additional DIY Recycled Shirt Cuff Bow Tie Styling Tips and Options
+DIY Recycled Shirt Cuff Bow Tie Styling Tips and Tricks

 Dressed to Impress!

 You can see the button holes if you look closely at the band, but personally I think this only adds to the charm.
 You can, of course, wrap the band or make a fresh one as noted above if you’d rather.
 The button placket collar bands look very cute on their own, and they can also be slipped under our salvaged dress shirt dog collars for a different stylish look.
 Doggone dapper indeed!
 Since the slides are removable, those can be swapped for mix-and-match style variations, too.
 They’re one of my favourite upcycles to date, and DIY projects outright!